Offline

 Server-Side Build Process

-When you push code to your Git repository, TelemetryOS performs a complete build on the server:
+When code pushes to a Git repository, TelemetryOS performs a complete build on the server:

 Developer pushes code → GitHub repository